Toni Morrison: What was Toni Morrison most famous for?

 The Book of Mean People tells the story of a young boy who is constantly bullied at school due to his unique appearance.

-Through perseverance and support from his family and friends, he eventually learns to stand up for himself and finds that standing up to bullies is the best way to defeat them.
+Through perseverance and support from his family and friends, he eventually learns to stand up for himself.
+He learns that standing up to bullies is the best way to defeat them.

 Peeny Butter Fudge (2009)